 5) Other Costs Spreadsheet - This sheet contains data entry points for Risk Premium, Emergency Output Costs, Opportunity Costs, and Environmental Costs.
+The Risk Premium allows the generator to represent to the NYISO how certain risks associated with receiving a day-ahead schedule have been incorporated in their bids (if at all).

+The Emergency Output costs are the incremental costs that may be associated with running the unit beyond its normal operating range.
+These costs may only be relevant for certain types of generating units that can take actions to raise the output of their unit above its normal range for limited periods of time.

 Risk Premium and Emergency Outputs costs require the user to identify their assumptions first and then outline in a text box their method for calculating the measure.
 Once the method is explained the user enters the results into lines 23 through 28 for Risk Premium and lines 53 through 58 for Emergency Output Costs.
-Opportunity Costs require a value and a detail explain of how that value was created.
+Opportunity Costs require a value and a detail explanation of how that value was created.
 Environmental Costs require a rate of emission and a cost per unit.